 What is an airway obstruction?
 In the airway obstruction may be a blockage in any a part of the airway. if airway may be a complex system of tubes that conveys inhaled air from your nose and mouth into your lungs.
 An obstruction may partially or totally prevent air from stepping into your lungs.
 Some airway obstructions are minor, while others are life-threatening emergencies that need immediate medical attention.
 Types of airway obstructions The types of airway obstructions are classified supported where the obstruction occurs and the way much it blocks.
-Upper airway obstructions occur within the area from your nose and lips to your larynx (voice box).
-Lower airway…
+Airway Obstructions Recognition The airway may be obstructed externally or internally, for example, by an object that is stuck…

 FIRST AID: Choking Symptoms and Treatment